anilug383/angularjs-stateprovider/README.md

 # angularjs-stateprovider
 This project is created as part of learning angularjs.
-It uses backednd service to fetch data.
+It uses backnd service to fetch data.